 Concussions in athletes are extremely common.
 In fact, about 3.8 million concussions occur each year in the U.S. from sports-related injuries.
-The Center for Disease Control estimates that 5-10% of athletes will experiences a concussion in any given sports season.
-Many of these injuries go unreported and undiagnosed leading to mismanagement and premature return to activity.
+The Center for Disease Control estimates that 5-10% of athletes will experience a concussion in any given sports season.
+Many of these injuries go unreported and undiagnosed, leading to mismanagement and premature return to activity.
 The mismanagement of concussion can lead to prolonged symptoms and long-term consequences.
 To learn about myths related to concussion see Concussion Myths below.

 The University of Michigan is one of only a handful of comprehensive programs in the country dedicated to the neurological concerns of athletes through its multidisciplinary NeuroSport program.
 The mission of U-M NeuroSport is to provide individualized care for athletes of all levels with an emphasis on acute concussion care and potential long-term consequences of mild head trauma.
 Visit the NeuroSport page to learn more about NeuroSport services and the Sports Neurology Fellowship and research.

-It is important to be evaluated by a healthcare professional trained in the diagnosis and management of concussion.
+It is important to be evaluated by a health care professional trained in the diagnosis and management of concussion.
 Do not try to judge the seriousness of the injury yourself.
-If an athlete is participating in a sporting event at the time of the injury they should be removed from their game or practice and should be seen by a health care provider who is trained in the care of concussion.
+If an athlete is participating in sports at the time of the injury they should be removed from their game or practice and should be seen by a health care provider who is trained in the care of concussion.
 They should avoid any activities that would put them at risk of another head injury.

 When to Go to the Emergency Room

 Seek immediate medical attention or call 911 if you experience or witness any of the following symptoms: